shield-xrpfinance/shieldfinance/docs/integration/FIRELIGHT_INTEGRATION.md

 ⚠️ **Important Notice:**

-Firelight launched on November 11, 2025 and is in early Phase 1.
+Firelight launched on December 3, 2025 and is in early Phase 1.
 Consider the following risks:

 1. **New Protocol Risk:** Limited production history
 2. **Smart Contract Risk:** Despite audits, bugs may exist